MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 ---

-*This documentation reflects the DDR archive's linked-data implementation as of December 2024.
+*This documentation reflects the DDR Archive's linked-data implementation as of December 2024.
 For API documentation and developer resources, see `/docs/LINKED_DATA_API.md`.
 For deployment history and technical notes, see `/docs/LINKED_DATA_DEPLOYMENT_2025-12-02.md`.*